Atlesrex/Multitanks_fluid_simulation/README.md

 - The Multitanks 20x bigger with the good cylindrical pipes + 3D objects for any future changes (July 2020)

 The pump is realized by using the gravity settings.
 So, there is a reservoir above the system.
-The valves are modelized by plane object.
+The valves are modelized by plane objects.

 In each UE4 level there are:
   - The system (tanks, pipes, frame and reservoirs)